developmentseed/eoAPI/README.md

 .venv/bin/uvicorn eoapi.{SERVICE}.app:app --port 8000 --reload
 ```

-Note: services might have incompatible dependencies, which you can resolve by using a virtual environment for each service
+Note: services might have incompatible dependencies, which you can resolve by using a virtual environment for each service.

 ## Contribution & Development